truthiswill/Aol-Reader-No-ads/README.md

 ## Description

 Though Adblock can hide the ads, too.
-But there is still an empty space at the right side, which is a waste.

-`Aol Reader No-ads` can remove the ads at right side and also extend the article area to make it looks bigger!!
+But there is still an empty space at the right side, which is a waste. `Aol Reader No-ads` can remove the ads at right side and also extend the article area to make it looks bigger!!

-If you are using Aol reader, you may want to install this :)
+If you are using Aol Reader, you may want to install this :)

 ## Usage